valyala/fasthttp/http2/DESIGN.md

 | small GET, 100 streams | 5.84 us | 5.28 us | 5.16 us |
 | small GET, 1000 streams | 5.77 us | 5.49 us | 5.45 us |

-16 MiB doesn't help anything.
+16 MiB doesn't help the measured flow-control path.
 1 MiB makes streamed uploads 27% slower.
-So 4 MiB.
+So the wire-level default remains 4 MiB; the independent buffered-body budget is 128 MiB so normal multiplexed uploads are not rejected at the flow-control window.

 **Per-connection RequestCtx cache: 128 MiB** (max 256 entries).
 Released contexts are cached on the connection before falling back to the shared server pool, so a busy connection keeps its body buffers.
 Measured with 1 MiB
 POSTs: 86 B/op at 128 MiB, 368 KB/op at 32 MiB, 2.8 MB/op at 8 MiB.
-Downside:
+Body and
-this memory is only freed when the connection closes, not by GC.
+header arena capacities both count against the limit.
+Downside: this memory is only freed when the connection closes, not by GC.
 `Server.MaxProtocolRequestCtxCacheBytes` changes the limit, negative disables the cache. x/net buffers bodies in fixed 16 KiB pools instead, which is why it allocates on every request.

+`SETTINGS_MAX_HEADER_LIST_SIZE` uses RFC 9113's name + value + 32 accounting;
+the Go objects materialized for those fields have additional slice and struct overhead.
+Capacity planning therefore must not treat the advertised header list size multiplied by concurrent streams as an exact heap ceiling.

+`WriteByteTimeout` also bounds a response stream that cannot make DATA progress because the peer withholds flow-control credit.
+The default is 15 seconds, so completed handlers and body-stream pumps cannot remain pinned forever behind a zero send window.
+The fixed HTTP/2 client preface has its own 10-second fallback when all server read/idle timeouts are zero.

+A fully handshaken idle HTTP/2 connection still retains frame, HPACK, read, and write state and is materially larger than an idle HTTP/1 connection.
+Deployments must size `Server.Concurrency` and `MaxConnsPerIP` for that footprint and set `ReadIdleTimeout` when silent established peers should be reaped.
+The protocol package cannot silently lower the shared server-wide connection limit without also changing HTTP/1 capacity on the same listener.

 ## Teardown